Emmanuel Rougier

 Pierre Joseph Emmanuel Rougier (1864–1932), known as Emmanuel, was a French Catholic missionary priest, landowner and businessman in Fiji and Tahiti.
+He served as a priest in Fiji before embarking on business activities and amassing a fortune through his association with Gustave Cecille, a former French convict.
+Rougier bought Christmas Island (Kiritimati), the main atoll in Kiribati, and developed a coconut plantation there before later settling in Tahiti.

 Early life

 Rougier was born on 26 August 1864 at La Chomette, a commune in the arrondissement of Brioude in the Auvergne region of France, to Benoît Rougier and Louise or Marie-Louise.
 In 1872 the Rougiers bought the Château des Isles at Lavaudieu, where Rougier enjoyed a pleasant childhood.
 Rougier was taught at home by his mother, then sent for six years to La Chartreuse, Le Puy before higher education at Riom and St. Chamond.
 He spent two years on divinity studies under the Sulpicians at Le Puy, and studied for two years in England and Spain.
 Rougier was ordained as a priest by Bishop Vidal on 24 June 1888.
 This required special permission from Rome because Rougier was under 24 years old.

 Missionary work in Fiji

 Three days after being ordained, Rougier left France for Fiji with Bishop Vidal, who would become the Vicar Apostolic of Fiji.
 They left Marseilles on 27 June on the French ship MMS Caledonien, arriving at Sydney on 5 August, then travelled on the SS Tenterden to Suva, where Vidal's party was met with a warm welcome by other Catholics on 29 August 1888.
 The arrival of the Catholics was seen as competition by the Methodist missionaries already in Fiji.
 Fijians at this time were regarded as fierce people, cannibals and polygamists.
 Rougier commented: "plus ils sont dégoûtants, sales au physique ou au moral, plus je veux les aimer, je suis venu pour eux…" ["the more disgusting, dirty they are physically or morally, the more I want to love them, I came for them…"].
 Rougier became a very active missionary but also often came into conflict with the hierarchy of the church.
 Rougier learned to speak Fijian and was known by the Fijians as 'Manuélé'.